gandlafbtc/proxley/README.md

 ## Usage

-Proxy for any mint by setting `MINT_URL` to the mint you want to proxy for.
+Proxy for any mint by setting `SERVICE_URL` to the mint you want to proxy for.

 Install: